About Delia Derbyshire Day

 DD Day offers public events and participatory activities in Greater Manchester, with national touring events and a developing education programme.
 All our work is centred around the fascinating archive of the late, great Delia Derbyshire which lives at John Rylands Library in Manchester, England.

-Our education work: number of children we have worked with so far
+Our education work: number of children we directly have worked with so far

 Our education work: number of adults we have worked with so far